Kevin Bell (judge): Career

 Owing to this appointment, Bell stood down as Director of the Castan Centre for Human Rights Law in 2022 and was succeeded by Melissa Castan.
-Bell was then appointed as an academic member of the Castan Centre and Adjunct Professor in the Faculty of Law at Monash University.
+Bell was then appointed as an academic member of the Castan Centre and adjunct professor in the Faculty of Law at Monash University.

+In October 2023, Bell resigned his position as Commissioner of the Yoorrook Justice Commission.
+Bell also served as Co-Chair of the National Stigma and Discrimination Reduction Strategy Steering Committee of the Australian National Mental Health Commission between September 2021 and October 2023.

 Other activities

 Bell served as the President of the Victorian Civil and Administrative Tribunal (VCAT) between February 2008 and 2010.

 Bell was also previously elected as a Councillor of the City of Essendon, where he was active in establishing the Essendon Community Legal Centre.

 Honours

 In 2017 Justice Bell was appointed a Member of the Order of Australia for significant service to the law and to the judiciary, to native title and human rights, and to the community.
+He was promoted to Officer of the Order of Australia in the 2024 King's Birthday Honours.